cmsgears/module-cms/README.md

 6. Users can browse the published pages.
 6. Users can browse the published posts.

-Notes: The detailed description for each feature can be found at http://www.cmsgears.org.
+**Notes**: The detailed description for each feature can be found at http://www.cmsgears.org.